Discover a fun and multi-sensory SSP programme for your school Jolly Phonics

 Getting parents to understand the impact of their behaviour is key.
 Children can’t see the difference.
 If mummy or daddy hits them because they’ve done something wrong, then if somebody does something wrong to them they’ll just hit out themselves.

 Times have changed and fortunately nowadays help is available for parents who are struggling.
 Today there is an initiative here in Wales called ‘Parenting.
 Give it time’.
 It offers reassurance to parents on everyday things such as feeding, sleeping, development and offers tips such as how to take a step back or take ten breaths.

 It’s about normalising the experiences and making it easier to talk about them.

 The education sector will play a part in raising awareness of this legislation, not only through informing parents and carers, but also by making children aware of their own rights; there is a balancing act at play here and we have to get it right.

 2020 may have been an odd year but it was a good year for putting children centre stage here in Wales.
 Passing this law helps to protect children’s rights and removes any ambiguity about what level of physical punishment is considered reasonable.

-Rhian Kenny is headteacher at Ysgol yr Hendy, Pontarddulais, Swansea.
+Rhian Kenny is headteacher at Ysgol yr Hendy, Pontarddulais, Carmarthenshire.